The Commonplace

 0.14

 Data‑driven policies can either amplify or mitigate inequalities depending on data representativeness, model design, and deployment governance.
-Inequality mixed high distributional equity outcomes (inequality amplification or mitigation)
+Inequality mixed distributional equity outcomes (inequality amplification or mitigation)

 n=103